How To Be Safer in the Water: 10 Tips To Prevent Drowning

 These simple steps can help minimize the risk of drowning and injuries while you’re spending time by the water.

 Summer means more time spent outside as families flock to the pool, beach, or lake to cool off and have fun.
-But before your kids head out for a swim, it’s important to know the risks: Drowning is the leading cause of death among children ages 1 to 4, and the second-leading cause of accidental death for children ages 5 to 14, according to the Centers for Disease Control and Prevention.
-Pools and spas sent an estimated 6,300 kids under age 15 to the emergency room last year due to nonfatal drowning injuries.
-In addition, deep racial disparities in drowning death rates persist, with the highest among Black children ages 10 to 14, who are 3.6 times more likely to drown than their white counterparts.
+But before heading out for a swim, it’s important to know the risks: After decades of decline, drowning rates in the U.S. are rising since the onset of the COVID-19 pandemic, according to a new report from the Centers for Disease Control and Prevention.
+Drowning is the leading cause of death among children ages 1 to 4 and one of the three leading causes of accidental injury death among persons aged 5–34 years.
+In addition, deep racial disparities in drowning rates persist among all ages, with the highest among American Indian/Alaskan Native and Black persons.

 The good news: “If everyone follows water safety guidance, injuries are entirely preventable,” says Dr. Mindy Stimell-Rauch, a pediatric emergency medicine specialist at NewYork-Presbyterian Morgan Stanley Children’s Hospital.
 “Parents and caregivers need to be vigilant and put the health and safety of children first.”